 Speaking of which, a huge thanks to Watershed Drybags, for bomb-proof bags that keep my electronics safe through everything from class V rapids to torrential rain storms, including the Ocoee, Chattooga, Colorado, and Futa.
 Rite-in-the-Rain for making field journals, like #393, that can actually survive while I’m in the field.
 Revelate Designs for their innovative and top-quality bike-packing bags.
 HydroFlask for keeping my water (not my beer!) cold out there–I’m a 40-ounce guy, myself.
 Nemo Equipment for their ultra-light tents, like the Hornet 2p, and other adventure equipment.
 Eagle Nest Outfitters for their remarkable hammocks, including the ultralight Sub7 and the SingleNest.
 Osprey Packs, like the Raptor 14, Escapist 25, Talon 33, and Aether 70, for letting me carry everything around on bike and foot.
 Prana clothing for the freedom of movement with the Stretch Zion shorts and pants.
 And the St. Louis Regional Arts Commission for their generous funding of this website and other professional development.

 Otherwise, two great pieces of advice I received over the years were 1) if you’re going to be a writer, you need to know how to find the free food, and 2) if you’re going to be a writer, you need to have as many things going at once as possible.
-For that reason, please know that I have joined the Amazon associates program, meaning I receive a small commission on any purchases you make after following the links on this site.
+For that reason, please know that I have joined various associates programs, including Amazon, B&N, and IndieBound, meaning I receive a small commission on any purchases you make after following the links on this site.
 Thanks!